Turkey Noodle Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients to Make Turkey Noodle Soup
+Turkey Noodle Soup Ingredients

 Ingredients for recipe: fresh herbs, uncooked egg noodles, diced turkey, celery, carrots, salt and pepper, butter, turkey broth, onion and garlic.

-• Cooked Turkey: This is where you can use up leftover turkey.
+• Cooked Turkey: This is where you can use up leftover turkey!
 Even if the turkey is a bit dry, the broth will help tenderize it.
-Shredded rotisserie chicken also works if you don’t have turkey on hand.
+I prefer turkey breast for this turkey noodle soup, but dark meat works as well.

-How to Make Turkey Egg Noodle Soup
+How to Make Turkey Noodle Soup

 Chopped veggies in a pot with salt and pepper.